Mexico national football team: 2010s

-At the 2015 CONCACAF Gold Cup, Mexico was drawn into Group C along with Triniad and Tobago, Cuba and Guatemala.
-The team placed second in the group, and won the quarterfinal match against Costa Rica and semifinal against Panama, both under controversial circumstances.
+At the 2015 CONCACAF Gold Cup, Mexico was drawn into Group C along with Trinidad and Tobago, Cuba and Guatemala.
+The team placed second in the group, and won the quarterfinal match against Costa Rica and semi-final against Panama, both under controversial circumstances.
 Mexico won the Gold Cup after defeating Jamaica 3–1 in the final.
 Two days after the final, Miguel Herrera was released as coach of the national team after an alleged physical altercation with TV Azteca announcer Christian Martinoli.
 On 10 October, Mexico defeated the United States 3–2 to win the inaugural edition of the CONCACAF Cup, thus earning qualification to the 2017 FIFA Confederations Cup in Russia.
 The following month, Juan Carlos Osorio was hired as Mexico's 16th manager, replacing interim manager Ricardo Ferretti.

 Mexico entered the Copa América Centenario, hosted in the United States, on a 19-match unbeaten streak that began in June 2015.
 El Tri placed first in Group C, winning 3–1 over Uruguay and 2–0 over Jamaica, and drawing 1–1 with Venezuela.
 In the quarter-final against Chile in Santa Clara, California, the team lost 7–0, ending the unbeaten streak at 22 after nearly a year.
 After the match, manager Osorio apologized to Mexico's fans for what he described as an "embarrassment, an accident of football".

 At the 2017 Confederations Cup, Mexico was drawn into Group A along with Portugal, New Zealand, and hosts Russia.
 El Tri advanced as runners-up of the group, and lost 4–1 to Germany in the semi-finals.
 Mexico finished fourth in the tournament, losing 2–1 to Portugal in the third-place match.